3.6 Locator handler

 Let’s look at a basic example with the Add Locator Handler Click keyword.

-To use the page your test should do setup like this:
+To use the page, your test should set up like this:

 *** Settings ***